 Engelmann’s depiction is remarkable since many modern versions—most notably Wagner’s Parsifal—exclude both Feirefiz and his mother altogether.
 In these images Feirefiz is identifiably Black, with dark skin and characteristically short, tightly curled hair.
 He has no visible light patches on his body, although not much of his skin is visible in general and his face is never fully shown.
 He is given other distinctive markers associated with Saracens: a turban-wrapped helmet, a scimitar, and a gold hoop earring in one ear.
 It is unclear why Feirefiz is depicted as simply Black, but perhaps, his accessories offer some clues.
 They suggest an exoticism recognisable in contemporary depictions of non-white men and identify him as an archetypal non-white foreigner.
 Perhaps the absence of Feirefiz’s light skin suggests a reluctance to reconcile this foreign Black half with Feirefiz’s white Christian half, an uneasiness with miscegenation characteristic of the era.

-Nevertheless, it is important to note that Feirefiz is not depicted as characteristically different from the other knights; like other white knights courtly women swoon over him, and one image shows him marrying the white Repanse.
-In this image their white and black hands meet clearly in the center of the image as a sign of their union.
+Nevertheless, it is important to note that Feirefiz is not depicted as characteristically different from the other knights; as they do with other white knights, courtly women swoon over him, and one image shows him marrying the white Repanse.
+In this image their white and Black hands meet clearly in the center of the image as a sign of their union.
 Like the medieval text, Engelmann’s version of the story depicts Feirefiz as an ‘honourable heathen’ and does not describe him in otherwise derogatory language.